P^2O: Joint Policy and Prompt Optimization: P O: Joint Policy and Prompt Optimization

 \paragraph{Pareto Selection.} Using only the best template is insufficient to cover the diversity of failure modes in reasoning tasks.
 GEPA maintains a population of templates and employs Pareto optimization on $\mathcal{D}_{\text{hard}}^{\text{dev}}$ to identify nondominated candidates (Algorithm~\ref{alg:select_pareto}).
 This approach ensures that $\mathcal{Z}$ remains diverse and generalizable across different error patterns.
 After evolution, we apply a greedy set cover strategy (Algorithm~\ref{alg:greedy_assign}) to select a minimal Pareto set $\mathcal{Z}_{\text{covered}}$ and assign sample-specific templates to each instance in $\mathcal{D}_{\text{hard}}$ for the next training epoch.
 This mechanism enables targeted intervention while maintaining template diversity.

 The complete training procedure is summarized in Algorithm~\ref{alg:p2o_main}.
-By iteratively refining the policy to absorb prompt-induced capabilities and evolving prompts to target the policy's remaining weaknesses, P$^2$O establishes a virtuous cycle of self-improvement.
+By iteratively refining the policy to absorb prompt-induced capabilities and evolving prompts to target the policy's remaining weaknesses, P$^2$O establishes an iterative self-improvement process.